 Funding Organizations: Oncolys Pharma and Bristol-Myers Squibb

-- Participants were HIV-infected adults who had taken HIV medicines before entering the study but who were off HIV medicines for at least 3 months.
+- Participants were adults with HIV who had taken HIV medicines before entering the study but who were off HIV medicines for at least 3 months.

-- Participants had viral load levels of at least 5,000 copies/mL.
+- Participants had levels of at least 5,000 copies/mL.
 (Viral load is the amount of HIV in a blood sample.)

-- Participants were HIV-infected adults who had never taken HIV medicines before or had taken HIV medicines for less than 1 week.
+- Participants were adults with HIV who had never taken HIV medicines before or had taken HIV medicines for less than 1 week.